Appeared in Noted Magazine, 2017

 ‘There won’t be many people down there.
 You’re completely safe.’

 ‘How do you suppose some people get away with it?’

 ‘Suppose you were walking around in the dark at home and someone comes up behind you and you panic and kill them.
-The lights come on and it’s your father.
-You killed your own father and now you have to live with it.’
+The lights come on and it’s your own father.’

 ‘Why would that even happen?’

 ‘I’m just supposing,’ she said.
 ‘Suppose that happened.
-You’d be the man of the house.
+Suppose you killed your own father.
+You’d become the man of the house.
 Like a Hamlet of your home.
 I think that’s what happened to these dead bodies the joggers find.
 An ironic punishment for someone lashing out in the dark.
 Killing their own fathers.
 Now there’s someone out there sorry for killing their own father because it was an accident since they thought someone was coming to kill them.
 Ironic, isn’t it?’

 We got to the beach.
 The morning hung heavy.
 There was a strange dull greyness, a peculiar inwardness suppressed by our silence with Jane’s mood suppressed with an Anadin and bottled water.
 I was curious what was the cause of her pain.
 ‘You,’ she said.